fleek-network/fleek-network-docs/reference/Docker/cannot-ping-ursa-service.md

 docker compose -f ./docker/full-node/docker-compose.yml logs -f
 ```

-From your host, you should have attempted to ping the Stack's Nginx proxy service, expecting the response `pong`.
+From your host, you should have attempted to ping the Stack's Ursa-proxy (reverse proxy), expecting the response `pong`.

 ```sh
 curl http://localhost/ping